uhbambi/keketest/doc/API.md

 ```["chans", [id1, name1], [id2, name2], ...]```

-All chat messages, except the once you send with `chat` or `mcchat`, will be sent to you in the form:
+All chat messages, except the once you send with `mchat` will be sent to you in the form:

 ```["msg", name, uid, message, country, channelId]```
-channelId is an integer, channel 0 is `en` channel 1 is `int` and maybe more to come. id is the user id country is the [two-letter country code](https://www.nationsonline.org/oneworld/country_code_list.htm) in lowercase
+channelId is an integer. id is the user id country is the [two-letter country code](https://www.nationsonline.org/oneworld/country_code_list.htm) in lowercase

 ### Subscribe to online user counter